 Most recently, our group has delved into adapting the BTL for pre-clinical proton therapy studies, and characterizing the extracted beam using real-time dosimetry.

-Articles describing the Bern Medical Cyclotron and the research activities performed by the Medical Physics group were published by CHIPP and SCNAT.
+Articles describing the Bern Medical Cyclotron and the research activities performed by the Medical Physics group were published by CHIPP and SCNAT, as well as the online magazine of the University of Bern.

 _______________________________________________________________________________________